silhavyj/Social-Network/README.md

 ## Bonus features implemented in the project

-Out of all the bonus feature I've decided to pull off the following ones:
+Out of all the bonus feature I decided to pull off the following ones:

 - entropy based password strength evaluation
 - password reset using an e-mail (reset link)
-  - The default amount of time the user has to reset their password has been set to 5 minutes (see `application.yml` section `application`)
+  - The default amount of time the user has to reset their password was set to 5 minutes (see `application.yml` section `application`)
 - instant check of the e-mail availability (not being used by an already registered user) on the registration screen (REST)
 - likes
 - Use your Git repo properly and regularly - your activity there should give me a clear idea about your progress (https://github.com/silhavyj/Social-Network)